-Dry skin can affect almost anyone, and especially during the winter months.
+Dry skin can affect almost anyone, and especially during the cooler months of fall and winter.
 Of course, the best way to manage dry skin is not to get it in the first place (avoid harsh chemicals and hot showers, wear gloves when you wash dishes—you know the drill).
 But sometimes dry skin might be a regular part of life.

 Whether it’s a regular occurrence or a seasonal surprise, here are five tips to help soothe dry skin.

 1. Maintain the humidity

 Water, water everywhere is a good rule of thumb in treating dry skin.
 If you live in a cold or dry climate, you may want to place a couple of humidifiers or vaporizers around the house to keep moisture in the air.

 For an easy and inexpensive hack, simmer a large pot of water on the stove when you’re at home.
 You can add aromatics such as cinnamon sticks, whole allspice, cloves and fresh rosemary to give your entire house a welcoming scent.
 Just check the pot periodically and add water as needed, and be sure to turn off the burner before you leave the house or go to bed.